reimagined/resolve/docs/write-side.md

 ## Aggregate Command Handlers

 Aggregate command handlers are grouped into a static object.
 A command handler receives a command and a state object built by the aggregate [Projection](#aggregate-projection-function).
 The command handler should return an event object that is then saved to the [event store](#event-store).
 A returned object should specify an event type and a **payload** specific to this event type.
-Here you can also add arbitrary validation logic that throws an error if the validation fails.
+A command handler can also validate command data and throw an error if the validation fails.

 A typical **Commands** object structure: